 The US and the EU have threatened to impose billions of dollars of tit-for-tat tariffs.

 The US has released a list of EU products worth $25 billion that could be hit with tariffs.
-The products include olives, cheese, whiskey and wines.
+The products include aircraft parts, olives, whiskey and wines.

 Can a truce be reached?

-The US is seen to be open to negotiations on an "enforceable mechanism" that could allow Airbus to receive government funding on commercial terms and ease the risk of tit-for-tat sanctions, Reuters reported in June, citing two US sources.
+In June, Reuters reported that the US was open to negotiations on an "enforceable mechanism" that could allow Airbus to receive government funding on commercial terms and ease the risk of tit-for-tat sanctions.

-Such a deal would also include moves by the US to address tax breaks given to Boeing and make them compliant with trade rulings, as part of a possible new framework for aircraft industry funding, the two sources told Reuters.
+Such a deal would include moves by the US to address tax breaks given to Boeing and make them compliant with trade rulings, as part of a possible new framework for aircraft industry funding, Reuters said, citing two sources.